Woman accused of keeping remains in freezer heading to trial

 YORK, Pa.
 (AP) - A Pennsylvania woman is heading to trial on charges that she kept her maternal grandmother’s remains in a freezer for a decade and a half and continued to receive the dead woman’s Social Security checks for a portion of that time.

-Sixty-one-year-old Cynthia Black agreed Monday to allow a York County judge to decide based on allegations in court documents whether there was enough evidence for her to stand trial on charges of theft, receiving stolen property and abuse of corpse.
+Cynthia Black, 61, agreed Monday to allow a York County judge to decide based on allegations in court documents whether there was enough evidence for her to stand trial on charges of theft, receiving stolen property and abuse of corpse.

 In return, the prosecutor said she would not add counts of neglect of a care dependent person and unsworn falsification to authorities.